Prizes & awards

 Dean’s Awards

-Students who maintain this high level of academic excellence can look forward to graduating with First Class Honours.
-Dean's Awards are just one way we offer our students recognition for their hard work.
+Students who continue to maintain this high level of academic excellence can look forward to graduating with First Class Honours.
+The Dean's Awards are just one way we offer our students recognition for their hard work.

-• UNSW Engineering students who are currently completing an undergraduate degree who have at the end of the previous year:
+• UNSW Engineering students who are currently completing an undergraduate degree and have at the end of the previous year:

-• Completed at least 24 units of credit in the previous academic year*
+• Completed at least 24 units of credit towards the requirements of an eligible Faculty of Engineering degree in the award * †

 Awards are not available to students who: